Invendi92/Charron-s-States/StoryTelling.md

 [Encounters a cave]

-Narrator: This cavern is pretty dark, there must be some light aroung here
+Narrator: This cavern is pretty dark, there must be some light around here

 [Find A light]

-Narrator:
+Narrator: At last, light!
+Now you can kinda navigate inside this cavern

 [Gets out of the cave]